Last Updated 2 months by Emily Standley-Allard

 Will they be okay with you archiving content if it’s linked to a time-bound promotion?
 These are a few questions to bear in mind before entering into a contract for a blog sponsored post.

-In addition to the traffic you achieve on your blog, take into consideration your experience and general influence on setting your rates.
+In addition to the vital traffic, you achieve on your blog, take into consideration your experience and general influence on setting your rates.
 Are you an authority on a particular subject?

 How long have you been a content creator on your own blog as well as a contributor to others?